 • constant tension of the back muscles in the cervical region.

-The mechanics of osteochondrosis is associated with increased loads on this part of the spine, compensating them with spasm of the neck muscles.
-As a result, blood circulation in this zone is disrupted, degenerative-dystrophic changes occur in the cervical spine.
+The mechanics of the occurrence of osteochondrosis is associated with increased loads on this part of the spine, compensated for by spasms of the neck muscles.
+As a result, blood circulation in this area is disrupted, and degenerative changes occur in the cervical spine.

 Symptoms

-The symptomatology of the disease depends on the stage of the pathological processes.
-In total, there are 4 degrees of development of cervical osteochondrosis:
+The symptoms of the disease depend on the stage of the pathological processes.
+In total there are 4 degrees of development cervical osteochondrosis:

-The firstIt appears insignificantly.
-Usually there is a slight tension of the muscle ligaments and mild pain in the area of nerve nodules.
+FirstIt appears slightly.
+Usually there is mild tension in the muscle ligaments and mild pain in the area of the nerve nodes.

-The secondProtrusion of the discs occurs, as a result of which the intervertebral fissures decrease and the fibrous rings begin to gradually collapse.
-Pain syndromes may worsen due to pinching of nerve endings
+SecondDisc protrusion occurs, as a result of which the intervertebral gaps decrease and the fibrous rings begin to gradually collapse.
+Pain syndromes may intensify due to pinched nerve endings

-FourthIt is characterized by complete destruction of the intervertebral disc, which leads to pinching of the connective tissue.
+FourthCharacterized by complete destruction intervertebral disc, which leads to pinching of the connective tissue.
 As a result of such changes, a person develops symptoms such as:

 • dizziness;